ContextDrag: Precise Drag-Based Image Editing via Context-Preserving Token Injection and Position-Aligned Attention: Methodology

-While the LRM module introduced in Subsec.~\ref{subsubsec:warping} enables precise spatial estimation in latent space, we observe that it still suffers from geometric and texture inconsistencies in certain editing scenarios.
-Specifically, even with accurate drag-vector estimation and context-preserving token injection, the generated results may exhibit distortions or color discontinuities in the manipulated regions.
+While the correspondence estimation and token injection described above enable precise spatial manipulation in latent space, we observe that the generated results may still exhibit geometric and texture inconsistencies in certain editing scenarios.
+Specifically, even with accurate correspondence estimation and context-preserving token injection, the results may show distortions or color discontinuities in the manipulated regions.

 We attribute this issue to a misalignment in positional encoding between the reference and target regions.
-As highlighted in prior analyses~\cite{PEF}, minor perturbations in positional embeddings can significantly affect the geometry of synthesised content.
-In drag editing, when a region is spatially displaced during dragging, its reference features retain their original positional encodings, leading to interference in attention computation.
+As highlighted in prior analyses~\cite{PEF}, minor perturbations in positional embeddings can significantly affect the geometry of synthesized content.
+In drag editing, when a region is spatially displaced during dragging, the corresponding reference features retain their original positional encodings, leading to interference in attention computation.

-To address this problem, we introduce a \textbf{P}osition-\textbf{C}onsistent \textbf{A}ttention (\textbf{PCA}) mechanism that enhances spatial coherence during reference-guided editing.
-PCA comprises two complementary components: (1) a \textbf{P}ositional \textbf{R}e-\textbf{E}ncoding (\textbf{PRE}) module that recalibrates the positional embeddings of reference features based on the displacement field, and (2) an \textbf{O}verlap-aware \textbf{A}ttention \textbf{M}ask (\textbf{OAM}) strategy that suppresses interference from overlapped regions.
+To address this problem, we introduce a \textbf{P}osition-\textbf{A}ligned \textbf{A}ttention (\textbf{PAA}) mechanism that enhances spatial coherence during reference-guided editing.
+PAA comprises two complementary components: (1) a \textbf{P}ositional \textbf{R}e-\textbf{E}ncoding (\textbf{PRE}) module that recalibrates the positional embeddings of reference features based on the displacement field, and (2) an \textbf{O}verlap-aware \textbf{A}ttention \textbf{M}ask (\textbf{OAM}) strategy that suppresses interference from irrelevant reference features at target positions.
 Together, these techniques maintain geometric consistency in the generation process, resulting in consistent transitions and more faithful texture preservation after drag editing.